 - Vegetable oil

-- 12 ounces homemade* or store-bought pizza dough, room temperature
+- 12 ounces pizza dough , homemade* or store-bought, room temperature

-- Pinch of crushed red pepper flakes or black pepper, kosher salt
+- ¼ teaspoon crushed red pepper flakes and kosher salt

 - Fresh basil and sliced green onion for garnish

 - ¼ cup white wine , room temperature